bridgedotnet/Bridge/README.md

 ![Bridge for Visual Studio](https://cloud.githubusercontent.com/assets/62210/13193692/10964c46-d73a-11e5-8350-700236c98016.png)

 After installation, you will have a new **Bridge.NET** project type.
 When creating new Bridge enabled projects, select this project type.
+### Bridge for Visual Studio Code
+To install Bridge.NET for VS Code, first, download the Visual Studio Code .zip file from [here](http://bridge.net/download/).
+Then, open the folder with Visual Studio Code.
+You can now start coding your Bridge.NET application.
+When you are finished, press Ctrl + Shift + B. Look in Bridge/output for the outputted code.
 ### NuGet

 Another option is installation of Bridge into a new **C# Class Library** project using [NuGet](https://www.nuget.org/packages/bridge).
 Within the NuGet Package Manager, search for **Bridge** and click to install.